psygo/psygo/README.md

 - [YouTube Keyboard Navigation Extension][youtube_kbd_nav]: a browser extension which adds keyboard shortcuts to YouTube's browser UI.
     - Made with Dart 🎯
-    - Currently in *alpha*.
+    - Quite stable, I use it on a daily basis.
+It still conflicts with some of YouTube's UI, but this problem is quite minimal.
-    - Currently working with Chrome, Firefox and Edge.
+    - Currently working with Chrome, Edge and Firefox, though full support for Firefox won't be maintained.

 [youtube_kbd_nav]: https://github.com/FanaroEngineering/youtube_kbd_nav